 Transmute energy with Qigong

-I am always interested in exploring new meditative techniques and yoga practices that can elevate my spirit and make me more serene and able to withstand the turbulence of everyday life.
-During the pandemic I got acquainted with Kundalini and did a 60 days practice for mental clarity which helped me stay grounded and gain patience.
+I am always eager to explore new meditative techniques and yoga practices that elevate my spirit, enhance my serenity, and help me navigate the turbulence of everyday life..
+During the pandemic, I discovered Kundalini yoga and committed to a 60-day practice for mental clarity.
+This journey proved transformative, helping me stay grounded and cultivate patience.

 Qigong works by prompting stagnant energy to flow through the body.